|Here you'll find out why BARRY'S 8 TRACK REPAIR is the place to go!

 along with Punky, the official shop cat.
 Punky stands guard over the manuals and handles the

 tougher repair jobs that I can't figure out.
-As a special treat to my customers, she is shown nude
+Not exactly camera-shy, is she?

 |As mentioned before, I was an Avionics Technician by day.
 I worked on equipment used in airplane